Skip to main content

 • You take the package to the post office in person, either printing the Form 3800 Certified Mail receipt from the USPS website or receiving one at the PO.

-• This receipt can be viewed on the USPS website by entering the tracking number.
+• USPS ships your item and sends your business a mailing receipt.
+This receipt can be viewed on the USPS website by entering the tracking number.

-• The delivery record is not emailed or mailed to the sender, however, it can be checked by buying Return Receipt Service from USPS.
+• The delivery record, including the receiver’s signature, is stored at the post office for two years to be used for company confirmation or any legal matters.
+The delivery record is not emailed or mailed to the sender.
+However, it can be checked by buying a Return Receipt Service from USPS.

 • If the package was not delivered due to the signee’s absence at the time of delivery, the item is returned to the post office.